 Within this analysis, Yerevan city was selected as a target for policy pilot first, due to several factors, including the practical opportunities to enhance the framework of currently proposed services in PEIs of Yerevan that are provided to children under 3.

 There are PEIs (kindergartens) and other childcare institutions in Yerevan that have a comparatively better infrastructure.
-Enhancement of their services is essentially less costly in terms of capital costs, which for instance, can refer to buildings, adjacent infrastructure, or consruction or capital construction of other buildings intended for childcare.
+Enhancement of their services is essentially less costly in terms of capital costs, which for instance, can refer to buildings, adjacent infrastructure, or consruction or capital renovation of other buildings intended for childcare.
 We note that the review of capital costs is not a task within the scope of this study, taking into account that it will require further expert assessment and, that there is lack of financial resources for such scenarios’ implementation both at the community level, within the state budget resources and within the overall context of corporate initiatives.

 The expert assessment, proven also by interviews and visits, shows that such critieria can be met only by Kindergarten #92 (CBNCO) and the “Children’s Home of Yerevan” SNCO , which already has long experience in providing services to children under 3.
 Kindergarten #92 also implements inclusive education, and represents an excellent model of public-private partnership in the social sector proving the livelihood and feasibility of such initiatives.
 It is however, worth mentioning that the need for renovation works was raised during the interviews of representatives of both institutions.
 As a pilot stage, it is possible to suggest that such institutions offer childcare services for children up to three years by ensuring relevant conditions such as extra positions in personnel, separation and adaptation of spaces, review of food menu for the youngest groups of children and so on.